-Combining a high end resort and a PADI 5 Star Dive resort, Zeavola’s boutique dive shop is a mix of Thai hospitality and PADI professionalism.
+Combining a high-end resort and a PADI 5 Star Dive resort, Zeavola’s boutique dive shop is a mix of Thai hospitality and PADI professionalism.

-As a PADI 5* resort, Zeavola offer training up to PADI Advanced Open Water certification.
+As a PADI 5* resort, Zeavola offers training up to PADI Advanced Open Water certification.
 They have all the gear you are likely to need for hire and will set it all up for you.
 You just need to turn up.
 A double dive with the Zeavola team starts at 9am and you’ll usually be back just after 2pm, so there’s plenty of day left to enjoy.

-Zeavola has its own purpose built diving speedboat.
+Zeavola has its own purpose-built diving speedboat.
 This is not a locally owned single engine long-tail boat, but a comfortable speed boat with room for 6 divers, and 4 crew including a uniformed skipper, and enough tanks for a double dive for everyone.

 You can read more about packages, rates and availability of the Zeavola Dive Website directly.